hereandnowai/sathyabama-be-cse-aiml-pt1-07-2025-hands-on-professional-training-on-genai-and-ai-agents/README.md

 ### About HERE AND NOW AI

-**HERE AND NOW AI** is a leading AI research institute and product engineering firm founded in 2011.
+**HERE AND NOW AI** is a leading AI product development company founded in 2011.
 Headquartered in Chennai, our mission is to build enterprise-grade AI solutions and autonomous agent platforms.
 We partner with academic institutions to co-develop AI products and provide students with direct industry mentorship.

 ### Connect With Us